By Wandia Njoya, PhD

 In fact, what we can do is that companies, which replace their machines every so often, can gift or sell the older models to the universities.
 Then the companies can do corporate social responsibility (CSR), and the universities get to keep education costs down.

-After all, even if we train a student on a 2018 model and they join the workforce in 2019, there will be a new model within another year.
+After all, even if we train a student on the latest model and they join the workforce next year, there will be a new model within another year.
 We learn to use and adapt to new software all the time.
 Those who cannot learn usually cannot learn anything to do with computers anyway.
 The problem is not the model of the computer.

-If the graduate lacks the training to think, they will complain in 2019 that they did not learn the 2019 model.
+If the graduate lacks the training to think, they will complain in the coming year that they did not learn the model for that year.
 Yet, they had already left school by then!
 Graduates need more to learn how to adjust to new trends.
 Fixating them on the latest model of machines means that they will not adjust to new trends in the workplace.

 If a company must have graduates who know the latest machines, they should work with universities to offer internships more mid-program rather than at the end.
 Moreover, this is where government creativity should come in.